brian-maass-unmc/2024-10-07-UNMC/index.md

 the pitch.
 {% endcomment %}

-<p>University of Nebraska Medical Center, with support from the <a href="https://www.nnlm.gov/about/regions/region3">Network of the National Library of Medicine (NNLM) Region 3</a> and the University of Nebraska's Holland Computing Center, is bringing The Carpentries to Omaha to make data literacy and computational programming accessible for the entire community.
-This workshop will focus on introductory tools used in research and data science, including the Unix Shell, Git, and Python Fundamentals.
+<p>The <strong><a href="https://www.unmc.edu/library/">McGoogan Health Sciences Library</a></strong> at the <a href="https://www.unmc.edu">University of Nebraska Medical Center</a>, with support from the <a href="https://www.nnlm.gov/about/regions/region3">Network of the National Library of Medicine (NNLM) Region 3</a> and the University of Nebraska's <a href="https://hcc.unl.edu">Holland Computing Center</a>, is bringing The Carpentries to Omaha to make data literacy and computational programming accessible for the entire community.
+This workshop will focus on basic concepts and tools used in research and data science, including task automation in the Unix Shell, version control with Git, and Python Fundamentals.
+Participants will be encouraged to help one another and to apply what they have learned to their own research problems.
 </p>
-<p><strong><a href="https://carpentries.org">The Carpentries</a></strong> project comprises the <a
+<p><a href="https://carpentries.org">The Carpentries</a> project comprises the <a
 href="{{site.swc_site}}">Software Carpentry</a>, <a href="{{site.dc_site}}">Data Carpentry</a>, and
 <a href="{{site.lc_site}}">Library Carpentry</a> communities of Instructors, Trainers, Maintainers,
 helpers, and supporters who share a mission to teach foundational computational and data science